AGerkis/ps-res/README.md

-# power-system-resilience
+# PSres
-A power system resilience model, simulating the power system outage and restoration processes during an extreme weather event.
-Based on MATPOWER's power system simulation library [1] and the AC-CFM cascading failure simulator [2].
+PSres is a power system resilience model, simulating the power system outage and restoration processes during an extreme weather event.
+It is based on MATPOWER's power system simulation library [1] and the AC-CFM cascading failure simulator [2].

 # Licensing & Citing
 This software is open source under the GNU GPLv3 license.
 All usage, re-production, and re-distribution of this software must respect the terms and conditions of this license.

-We request that publications deriving from the use of this power system resilience model explicitly acknowledge that fact by citing the following publication:
+We request that publications deriving from the use of the PSres model explicitly acknowledge that fact by citing the following publication:

 A. Gerkis and X. Wang, “Efficient probabilistic assessment of power system resilience using the polynomial chaos expansion method with enhanced stability,” 2025.

 # Introduction
+PSres' primary goal is to simulate a power system's response to an extreme weather event.
+From this response the user can then quantify the system's resilience through the application of resilience indicators and metrics.

-The power system resilience model simulates a power system's response to an extreme weather event.
-This response is divided into three distinct stages: disturbance, when the system is experiencing damage due to an extreme event; outage, the period after the event before restoration begins; and restoration, when the system is being repaired [3].
+To perform this simulation, the power system's response is divided into three distinct stages: disturbance, when the system is experiencing damage due to an extreme event; outage, the period after the event before restoration begins; and restoration, when the system is being repaired [3].
 The resilience trapezoid, Figure 1, depicts these three stages by plotting the system's performance, measured through some "performance indicator", versus time.

 ![The Resilience Trapezoid](https://github.com/user-attachments/assets/206616fb-8f80-4ef9-b404-3f99a31ef896)
 <p align=center>*The resilience trapezoid model of a resilience event.*